 Levels also vary from region to region.
 The highest turnover rates tend to be found where unemployment is lowest and where it is relatively easy for people to secure desirable alternative employment.

-Employers in the UK face also uncertainty over Brexit, with some having noticed increased difficulty in retaining staff.
+Employers in the UK are dealing with change as post-Brexit arrangements continue to roll out.
 Find resources and guidance in our Brexit hub.

 When does employee turnover become problematic?